 Furthermore, the valuations placed on social networks like LinkedIn and Snapchat show the value and importance of audience data, which is increasingly seen as key for more effective marketing, advertising, and selling.

 People are hard to please, hard to reach and hard to keep — and it’s creating a big commercial risk for organizations.
 Which is leading to a host of different responses, that are having varying degrees of success…

 The rise of purpose

 The ‘purpose economy’ is gaining a lot of traction right now.
-As companies recognise the growing distrust among their audiences, they are wanting to affirm a positive raison d’être that counters it — something that elevates them in a homogenous market.
+As companies recognize the growing distrust among their audiences, they are wanting to affirm a positive reason d’être that counters it — something that elevates them in a homogenous market.

 They are looking at what Simon Sinek calls the “why statement”, which goes beyond just looking at ‘what’ you do and ‘how’ you do it, and seeks to identify the ‘impact’ of what you do and the very reason you exist.

 Twelve months ago, you would’ve been unlikely to see a content hub on the EY website dedicated to the notion of ‘purpose’ — notably taking its place alongside the well-established business zeitgeists of ‘digital’, ‘disruption’ and ‘growth’.